Cap-go/docs/self-hosted/getting-started.md

 ## Features parity

-If you choose to go with your own server, you lose the 5-min setup flow.\
+If you choose to go with your server, you lose the 5-min setup flow.\
 You need to implement yourself all features.\
 \
 Here is the list: